The BEAM Evidence Map and database compiles and presents robust evidence on the impact and effectiveness of market system approaches.

 |4.
 Data source||Possible tags: monitoring data, primary surveys, secondary data|

 This is an open category capturing the sector a particular evidence document reports about.
 This category will also be used to locate the document on the evidence map.

 |6.
 Intervention type||

 This is an open category that will specify the type of intervention the evidence document looks at.

 Possible tags: improvement of input supply, improvement of value chain coordination, improved marketing of products, improved product quality

 Evidence quality 'grading'

-In 2017, BEAM Exchange updated the original evidence inclusion protocol to include an additional evidence quality grading system, which assesses all evidence documents as either 'high confidence' (represented by purple 'bubbles') or 'low confidence' (represented by orange 'bubbles').
+In 2017, BEAM Exchange updated the original evidence inclusion protocol to include an additional evidence quality grading system, which assesses all evidence documents as either 'high confidence' (represented by orange 'bubbles') or 'low confidence' (represented by yellow 'bubbles').
 All resources in the map meet the primary inclusion criteria.
 ‘Low Confidence’ resources partially meet the secondary criteria.
 'High confidence' resources fully meet all the criteria.
 This grading system was introduced to align with best practice on evidence mapping.